Struggling with weight and migraine?

 Migraine is a disabling neurological disease, with symptoms that can make weight management difficult like extreme pain and fatigue.

 Obesity and migraine appear to be correlated, both conditions aggravating each other.

 Pursuing weight loss does improve migraine health, although some weight loss methods like fad diets and high intensity exercise may worsen migraine.

 There are safe and effective ways to pursue weight loss including balanced meals, portion control, and gentle exercise.

 However, focusing on weight-neutral healthy habits, trigger management, and migraine education can lead you to similar results in your migraine health.

 Interested in pursuing weight loss to manage migraine?
-Book a call with the Migraine Nutritionist.
+Apply for coaching with the Migraine Nutritionist.